-DRC reports the Unusual Response Pattern analysis for English/Language Arts and Mathematics assessments beginning with 4th grade.
+DRC reports the Unusual Response Pattern analysis for English/Language Arts and Mathematics assessments for Grade 4 through Grade 8.
 The calculation is based on the methodology of Jacob and Levitt (2003).4 The Unusual Response Pattern analysis includes two indices.
 The first index ranks each classrooms' average test score gains relative to other classrooms in that grade and subject, based on matched student test data.
 The ranking is scaled to percentiles.